jgharston/atari-bbc-basic/README.md

 the Atari equivalent 155 (&9b) because that would clash with tknCOS, and internally BBC BASIC sometimes scans a tokenized line and stops when it encounters the EOL character (&0D).
 This would fail if EOL and tknCOS are the same.
-If you really need the 'overscore' character, you can poke &4D directly into the screen memory.
+If you really need the 'overscore' character, you can either poke &4D directly into the screen memory, or bypass OSWRCH and write to CIO channel #0 directly.

 Sometimes you need to type the ~ (tilde) if you want to print a hexadecimal value.
 You can type them by pressing ESC and then BACKSPACE.